 1991 – Reserves left-back Chris Mavinga was born in Meaux, France.
 He signed from Paris St. Germain in July 2009 but was sold to Stade Rennais for £1m two years later, having failed to break through to the first team.

-2018 – We lost 3-1 to Real Madrid in the UEFA Champions League Final in Kiev, as keeper Loris Karius had a personal nightmare.
+2018 – We lost 3-1 to Real Madrid in the UEFA Champions League Final in Kiev, as keeper Loris Karius had a personal nightmare, with Mohamed Salah being forced off with injury after just half an hour.
 Karim Benzema scored the most recent of his four goals past us shortly after half time, but Sadio Mané levelled just four minutes later.
 However, Gareth Bale then struck twice to secure the trophy for the Spanish side for a record thirteenth time.
 Emre Can came off the bench to make his 167th and last appearance for the reds.

 A Philly dozen

 1946 - We trounced a Philadelphia Select of American League side 12-0 in a friendly in the Yellow Jacket Stadium.
 Cyril Done struck four times, with Jack Balmer bagging a hat-trick and Phil Taylor and Willie Fagan both netting braces, and Bob Priday rounding out the scoring.

 1978 - We played a game to commemorate the opening of the new Al Nasr Stadium in the United Arab Emirates, beating Al Nasr Club 5-0.
 Our scorers were fairly unusual, with substitute Colin Irwin and Ray Kennedy both bagging braces, and Alan Hansen also on target.

 1980 - We returned to the Middle East to beat a Bahrain XI 2-1 on the Three Fives Gulf Football Tour.
 This time, Howard Gayle and Graeme Souness got on the scoresheet.